 If a sunny window is not an option, chives growing indoors can get the necessary light from a fluorescent fixture six to twelve inches above the pot.
 Two 40-watt bulbs work best when growing chives inside.

 Chives growing indoors appreciate other growing pots close by to provide humidity as well as a fan for air circulation.
 Humidity for indoor chives may also be provided by nearby pebble trays filled with water or miniature water features nearby.
 Misting with a water bottle can also help prevent low humidity.

 Who says you’re the only one who can benefit from indoor gardening?
 You can keep your feline friends happy by growing catnip indoors with this handy video:

 This video from The Rusted Garden will help you grow thyme in your home… in no time!

 Sage has one of the longest culinary histories of any herb.
-This guide from The Kitchn shows you how to grow sage in your very own home:
+This guide from The Kitchn shows you how to grow sage in your very own home.
+(9)

-Where: Sage will grow almost anywhere, but it provides the tastiest leaf when it receives a lot of sunlight.
+Where: Sage will grow almost anywhere, but it prefers to be in full sun, which will enhance its flavor.
+(You may also think about using Epsom salt to enhance plant health.) the tastiest leaf when it receives a lot of sunlight.
 This evergreen shrub is hardy from zone four through 11, and because of its affinity for well-drained garden soil, it performs well in containers.
-I have a couple of sage plants dedicated for culinary use, nestled alongside my carrots and tomatoes.
-I also have a few more planted within the landscaping.
-I love using sage springs in flower arrangements.
+Keeping sage on the kitchen windowsill keeps it handy for culinary use, but you can also use sprigs of sage in flower arrangements.